Changing A&D Jobs? What to Do With Your Old Pension (The Lump Sum vs. Annuity Decision)

 By Christopher J. Edwards

 If you are under 40, you might be surprised you even have a pension.
-While rare in the tech world, legacy A&D firms often still provide these benefits.
+While less common in the tech world, legacy A&D firms often still provide these benefits.

 The packet usually offers you two choices:

 When you look at the numbers, $600/month for life sounds like a lot more money than $45,000 once.
-But for a young professional, the "safe" option carries a different, often invisible threat: Inflation Risk.
+But for a younger professional, the seemingly conservative option carries a different risk: Inflation Risk.

-The annuity offer promises you a fixed paycheck starting at age 65.
+The annuity offer involves a fixed paycheck starting at age 65.
 If you are 35 today, that is 30 years from now.

 The problem?
 Inflation.